terraform-ibm-modules/terraform-ibm-landing-zone-vpc/examples/hub-spoke-delegated-resolver/README.md

 # Hub and Spoke VPC Example

-This example demostrates how to deploy hub and spoke VPCs, inclusive of enabling DNS-sharing.
+This example demonstrates how to deploy hub and spoke VPCs, inclusive of enabling DNS-sharing.
 See https://cloud.ibm.com/docs/vpc?topic=vpc-hub-spoke-model for details.
 - The 2 VPCs are connected through a transit gateway.
 - The hub VPC is configured with a custom resolver.
 - The spoke VPC is configured with a delegated DNS resolver.
 DNS requests are resolved by the hub VPC.